kelbert2/JavaNuggets/Java.md

 ```

 ### Interfaces are Implemented
-Like contracts on how tp communicate or behave.
+Like contracts on how to communicate or behave.
 Interfaces define methods but leave implementation up to the subclass.
 They're collections of abstract methods, default methods, static methods, constants, and nested types.

 Interfaces are a blueprint or a contract, telling you what it can _do_ - assigns functions with return values but doesn’t define them: all methods are public abstract.